josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_who_wants_these_creeps_in_charge.md

 - delay,
 - narrow terms of reference,
 - procedural friction,
 - reputational containment,

-the signal is clear:
+a signal may emerge:

 Ownership is being managed, not assumed.